-A personal injury lawsuit is filed to recover damages for people who were injured because of the negligence of another.
+A personal injury lawsuit WA State is filed to recover damages for people who were injured because of the negligence of another.
 Cases involving serious, long-term injuries can yield large settlements but even with less serious injuries people can recover substantial damages for medical expenses and lost wages during recovery.
 In addition to monetary compensation, a lawsuit brought by a personal injury lawyer is a way to hold the negligent party responsible for their action or inaction.

 A personal injury claim should be pursued as soon as possible after the accident because all personal injury cases have a statute of limitations.
 A statute of limitations means that you have a set amount of time from the date of the injury to file a claim or your case will no longer be accepted.
 In Washington State the statute of limitations is generally three years.
 A personal injury lawyer will assess your situation and advise whether a lawsuit is the right approach to seek justice.